 Following the demise of A&M Records, Squeeze issued Domino on their own Quixotic Records label.
 They displayed the material to the music marketplace in Cannes at the annual MIDEM festival in January 1999 by playing a blistering set.
 With little fanfare, the album was issued in the UK and proved to be yet another gem, rife with great songs and melody.

-Featuring Holland’s younger brother Chris on keyboards, Hilaire Penda (bass) and Ash Soan (drums), this version of Squeeze sounded as good as any previous incarnation.
+This version of Squeeze sounded as good as any previous incarnation, featuring Holland’s younger brother Chris on keyboards, Hilaire Penda (bass), and Ash Soan (drums).
 Stand-out tracks included the painfully observant tale of the result of family divorce, To Be A Dad, and the honest confession of infidelity, Sleeping With A Friend.

-Difford and Tilbrook proved they were still capable of writing top-notch material from their hearts, without pandering to musical trends.
+Difford and Tilbrook proved they could still write top-notch material from their hearts without pandering to musical trends.
 Sadly, these prized upholders of the great English pop song tradition disbanded Squeeze not long afterwards.